seenthattinker/Conceptinero/wiki/sredEligible.md

 It's one of the oldest stories ever told.
 It's the basis of a good percentage of our mythology and the cultural habit of storytelling.
 It's everywhere,
-from Homer in the Odyssey to Bruce Willis in Die Hard.
+from Homer in *The Odyssey* to Bruce Willis in *Die Hard*.
+&mdash;
-I'm talking about the hero's journey.
+the hero's journey.
 The twentieth century mythologist,
 Joseph Campbell,
 theorized that human beings wanted to live a heroic journey.